Also a couple of guys at Yahoo working on Hadoop. Lots of startup founders (of course) who completely decide what to do.

 And people paid to work on Open Source projects have significant amounts of autonomy.
 Now that I think of it almost every developer I know who is not working on outsourced enterprise software seems to have significant (but not absolute) autonomy.

-"do you think you know a representative sample of developers?"
+really? do you think you know a representative sample of developers?

 I never claimed to.
 But hey those are the people I know, "representative sample" or not!
 You asked for examples of programmers with autonomy so I gave a few.
 As I was writing that, I discovered that except those working on outsourced enterprise sw, most developers I know do have significant autonomy.